Soccer-Euro-Top scorers at the 2012 European Championship

-* Vardy hit his first goal in the Champions League in the 73rd

-June 22 Euro 2012 top scorers after the second quarter-final on Friday:
+June 23 Euro 2012 top scorers after the third quarter-final on Saturday:

 3 Mario Mandzukic (Croatia)